Aizen vs Locus Robotics

 Features

-Built-in MCP server marketplace
+MCP server marketplace built into the app

-Per-project/per-branch environments with terminal, files, browser, and chat
+Per-branch environments with terminal, files, browser, chat

-Visual Git diff and pull request review
+Visual Git diff and pull request review with inline diffs

-GitHub Actions and GitLab CI tracking
+GitHub Actions and GitLab CI live tracking

-Voice input and file attachments
+Voice input and file attachments in agent chat

-Xcode integration
+Xcode integration for iOS/macOS development

-CLI companion
+CLI companion tool

 Open source under GPL-3.0